FUenal/Azure-VM-Prep/README.md

 ![Banner](https://github.com/FUenal/Azure-VM-Prep/blob/main/1.gif)

-### To kick off my Azure Honeynet project, we must first set up the virtual machines (VMs) we'll use.
-Virtual machines are like computers in the cloud, and they'll form the foundation of our honeynet.
-Here are the steps we'll take in Microsoft Azure:
+### To initiate the commencement of my Azure Honeynet project, the initial step involves configuring the virtual machines (VMs) that will be utilized.
+These virtual machines, akin to computers in the cloud, will serve as the cornerstone of our honeynet.
+The following are the procedures we will follow in Microsoft Azure:

 1. **Sign in to the Azure portal:** The first step is to log into your Azure account.
 If you don't have an account yet, **[you'll need to create one!](https://portal.azure.com)**